Oakley Logo

 Oakley Logo 2001-present

-Now there is another logo in use, which appeared a little later than the previous one.
-It features a combined sports glasses frame formed from the company name’s first letter – “O”.
-It has wide sides, a narrow top and bottom.
-Below it is the dash-shaped word “Oakley”.
-Due to the alternation of thin black and white stripes, it seems much lighter, although the designers used the same colors for it – black and white.
+Currently, another logo is used, which appeared a little later than the previous one.
+It depicts a combined sports-glasses frame, formed from the first letter of the company name, “O.” It has wide sides and a narrow top and bottom.
+Below it is the word “Oakley,” rendered as a dash.
+Due to the alternating thin black-and-white stripes, it seems much lighter, even though the designers used the same colors.

 Font and Colors